uploadcare/file-uploader-examples/examples/react-uploader/README.md

 Otherwise you may go “full override” way and pass a string with styles to a File Uploader type of your choice.

 [Read more about styling](https://uploadcare.com/docs/file-uploader/styling/) in the File Uploader docs.

+## Contribution

+You’re always welcome to contribute:
+* Create [issues](https://github.com/uploadcare/blocks/issues) every time you feel something is missing or goes wrong.
+* Provide your feedback or drop us a support request at <a href="mailto:hello@uploadcare.com">hello@uploadcare.com</a>.
+* Ask questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/uploadcare) with "uploadcare" tag if others can have these questions as well.
+* Star this repo if you like it ⭐️